September 14, 2017

 3 minute read

 As I recently discussed, I’ve recently acquired a camera for improving my family photography (and maybe also indulging in some hobbyist photography as well).
 My original motivation for purchasing that camera was not just to have better quality digital photos, but especially to have beautiful photos which I can frame or put into family albums.
-Now that I’ve been shooting for a little while, I decided to order some prints online. ...
+Now that I’ve been shooting for a little while, I decided to order some prints online.
+Although my father (and significant photography influencer) uses AdoramaPix, I heard good things about Mpix and decided to give them a go. ...

 August 13, 2017